 The taxi driver dropped me off on the main street.
 There were a lot of shops selling Buddhist prayer paraphernalia, like 90% of the shops here sells Buddhism related things.
 A lot of them sells joss sticks.
 There were a number of Buddhist monks around in their yellow robes who garnered quite a lot of respect from the people there.
 Many of the monks do look like they are Tibetans with their darker complexion and weather worn faces.

-Entrance was 25 RMB ($4 Canadian) and the audio guide was … More on following page.
-Click here to continue reading
+Entrance was 25 RMB ($4 Canadian) and the audio guide was … Continue reading